Alpine Ski & Snowboard, adaptive - Twin Cities

 Courage Kenny Ski & Snowboard offers one-to-one instruction in adaptive skiing and snowboarding techniques that accommodate people with a variety of disabilities.
 Downhill skiing and snowboarding lessons are available for beginner to advanced skiers and snowboarders.
-Get one-to-one instruction in adaptive skiing techniques.
 Our volunteer instructors specialize in teaching skiing and snowboarding with the use of adaptive equipment to ski or ride.

 We also offer a Development Race Team for athletes interested in competing in alpine racing.

-- Development Race Team at Hyland Hills – Mondays, 6-8pm, January 9 – March 6
+• Development Race Group at Hyland Hills – Mondays, January 8 – March 4, 6-8pm

 Learn more